pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ## The app folder structure

-Inside of an `app` folder there is a certain folder structure which defines the resources of an app.
+Inside of an `app` folder, there is a certain folder structure which defines the resources of an app.
 The typical folder structure looks like this:

 ![](../img/grafik-20201022-181638.png)

 ### form

-This folder contains all form configuration properties for any form of the app whereas the name of the property is the name of the form.
+This folder contains all form configuration properties for any form of the app, whereas the name of the property is the name of the form.
 For example:

 ```
 global/app/myApp/form/createUser